coderefinery/governance-charter/governance-charter.md

 ## 0. Changes from the steering model 2016-2024

 * 2016-2024 the project was/is managed using the [PPS model](https://www.tietoevry.com/en/create/pps/) developed by Tieto-Evry which is used for all NeIC-funded projects.
-The present document and charter does not have to replace the PPS model and can be used as a complementary model.
-PPS can be used at the interface NeIC-CodeRefinery while the present governance charter is the more community-facing collaboration and steering model.
+The present document and charter is not intended to replace the PPS model and can be used as a complementary model.
-* It is possible for other partners to join the Steering Committee (and with that, bring more resources).
-There is at least one community member elected to the steering committee.
+* There is at least one community member elected to the steering committee.
 * The Steering Committee should take a more active role in advising the future directions of CodeRefinery (especially about collaborations and what counts as a "CodeRefinery workshop").
 * The community has more say.
 The community already essentially decides the direction, but there isn't much connection to the Steering Committee and this charter tries to improve this.